-Welcome to my SEO Glossary.
+Welcome to our SEO Glossary.
 This glossary contains terms related to SEO, web development, PPC (pay per click), and email lists.
-If you think I have missed anything important please drop me a note via the contact form and I’ll be happy to address it.
+If you think we have missed anything important, please drop us a note via the contact form and we’ll be happy to address it.

 Above the fold: content located in the top half of a web page, appearing on screen without having to scroll down.